timescale/docs/timescaledb/quick-start/java.md

 }
 ```

-Congratulations, you've successfully executed a query on TimescaleDB using Java and PostgreSQL JDBC.
+Congratulations 🎉, you've successfully executed a query on TimescaleDB using Java and PostgreSQL JDBC!

 ## Next steps